-Identified value(s) Value description Important habitat for kydra westringia Kydra westringia is an endangered upright shrub growing to 40 centimetres tall.
-The plant produces white flowers with red spots at the base of the lobes and leaves that grow in groups of three whorled around the plant's stems.
-The species occurs in heathlands growing on shallow rocky granite or quartzite soils.
-The habitat on national park estate supports the most important populations for this species.
+Identified value(s) Value description Important habitat for Kydra westringia Kydra westringia is an endangered upright shrub to 40 centimetres tall, with grouped leaves of three occurring on the stem ranging from 8 millimetres long to 3.5 millimetres wide.
+The plants flowers are white with red spots at the base of the lobes.
+The species can be found in heathlands with larger shrubs of dwarf she-oak and mountain banksia, growing on shallow rocky granite or quartzite soils.
+Habitat on national park estate support the most important populations for this species.